 HOW WILL WE USE THE INFORMATION COLLECTED ABOUT YOU?

 We will use your information in such ways to facilitate the recruitment process and provide you with work-finding services, including but not limited to:

-- To provide our services by using your details to match your skills, experience and education with a role that suits your requirements (we use technology in ways to help identify the most suitable candidates for a specific role but this does not constitute automated decision making);
+- Using your details to match your skills, experience and education with a role that suits your requirements (we use technology in ways to help identify the most suitable candidates for a specific role but this does not constitute automated decision making);

-- To make you aware of current opportunities that may suit your requirements;
+- Making you aware of current opportunities that may suit your requirements;

-- To contact and update you about applications you have made or roles you have been submitted for;
+- Contacting and updating you about applications you have made or roles you have been submitted for;

-- To share your details with Clients with the aim of securing a potential role (our Client may be the company you will provide your services to or an intermediary company that directly supplies to the company you will provide your services to).
+- Sharing your details with clients with the aim of securing a potential role (our client may be the company you will provide your services to or an intermediary company that directly supplies to the company you will provide your services to).

 We may also analyse the data internally so that we can offer a more relevant service, for marketing and strategic development purposes or for research purposes to improve our service.

 We may contact you by phone, email or social media.

 Some examples of when we will contact you are: